Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 - The Front Page Photo were obtained from [Unsplash.com](https://unsplash.com/photos/ZwjFuJ7ebpk).
 ### **Acknowledgements**
 - My Mentor for continuous helpful feedback, ideas and support.
+- Student Care at Code Institute for their support and feedback.